KvanTTT/Articles/Notepad++-Gist-NET-Plugin-Development/English.md

 Unfortunately, the full modularity has not yet been implemented (connecting via NuGet package, not submodule).
-However, even with the current implementation it is not necessary to add infrastrature project to the plugin solution.
+However, even with the current implementation it is not necessary to add infrastructure project to the plugin solution.

 ## Conclusion